-In the process of adding in a geothermal system to the existing mechanical system, variable air volume boxes to Building E, and a window replacement to all three buildings, there will be changes to the cost and time of the renovation.
+In the process of adding a ground source heat pump system, variable air volume boxes and a window replacement to Building E, there will be changes to the cost and time of the renovation.
 An evaluation of the increase in schedule time will be performed and checked for the ability to limit the length of the renovation.
 While the installation of the geothermal wells will increase the length of the renovation, it would be possible to install the windows at the same time.
 This should limit the overall increase in the length of the renovation to that of the geothermal or window replacement alone.
 The cost of the new equipment and windows will inevitably cause the cost of the renovation to increase.
 However, the savings in energy and first cost by reducing the size of major equipment such as chillers will allow for a quicker payback time then by doing only individual pieces of the proposed alterations.